omahs/docs-6/docs/contracts/lido.md

 # Beacon Stats Reporting

-Lido protocol relies heavily on oracles reporting beacon chain data precisely and steadily.
+Lido protocol relies heavily on oracle reporting beacon chain data precisely and steadily.
 Oracle reports come in once in a preset period of time called frame.
 The frame duration is set by the DAO and is currently set at 225 epochs (~24 hours).

 Oracle collects data from off-chain oracle daemons run by protocol participants.
-Oracle requires quorum to be reached in order to submit data to the Lido main contract, i.e. oracle needs a certain minimum amount of identical daemons reports.
+Oracle requires quorum to be reached in order to submit data to the Lido main contract, i.e. oracle needs a certain minimum number of identical daemon reports.
 Quorum size and the list of oracle members are controlled by the DAO and can be monitored [here](https://mainnet.lido.fi/#/lido-dao/0x442af784a788a5bd6f42a01ebe9f287a871243fb/).

 Oracle report contains the number of beacon chain validators participating in protocol and the total beacon balance staked.
 Typically the beacon balance increases from report to report, but in exceptional cases it can also drop because of slashing penalties.

 ### No oracle report scenario

 Lido oracle collects data about rewards/penalties and reports total ETH balance to Lido staking contracts.
 However, there is a chance of oracle not submitting report on a given day (e.g. because oracle daemons wouldn't have reached the quorum).
-In this case, no rebase occurs on this day, and the stETH balances stay the same until the next report arrives ~24 hours later.
+In this case, no rebase occurs on this day, and the stETH balances stay the same until the next report in ~24 hours.
 This next report includes up-to-date data, and stETH balances would update accordingly to catch up with the skipped day.

 ## View Methods

 ### name()

-Returns the name of the token
+Returns the name of the token.

 ```sol
 function name() returns (string)